karakasis/Path-of-Leveling/README.md

 - There is now a box surrounding Start in the launcher to make it look more like a button.
 - You now get prompts when deleting a build, and when you close the editor from the X icon.
    Also the application no longers terminates, instead it returns to the Launcher screen.
+ - Slightly moved the Poets pen that was blocking the Editor button, and placed it below the button.

  __Bug fixes__
 - Fixed a bug, where you had to select XP option, no matter what, or you would get no overlays.